First published 25 Oct. 2014

 a.
 Problem Identification via Statistical Quality Control

 The main way to identify problems is by detecting non-conformance through quality control.
-According J.M Juran, in ‘Quality by Design’, Quality control is “the regulatory process through which we measure the actual performance, compare it with standards and act on the difference”.
+According to J.M Juran, in ‘Quality by Design’, Quality control is “the regulatory process through which we measure the actual performance, compare it with standards and act on the difference”.
 In the last part of this definition, Juran has incorporated quality improvement as part of control.

 A defective product / unsatisfactory result can occur by chance.
 Knowing the frequency of occurrence is therefore important.
 Statistical Quality control is the detection of the rate of non-conformance in a sizable quantity of products produced or delivered.
 In clinical practice, statistical quality control takes the form of Clinical or Medical audit.